Admissions

 Application Requirements & Deadlines

-Applications for graduate admission to any UVM program must be submitted online to the UVM Graduate College The deadline to submit an application to the Graduate College for admission to the CMB Program is December 1st.
+Applications for graduate admission to any UVM program must be submitted online to the UVM Graduate College.
+The CMB application portal opens August 1, and the deadline to submit a CMB application is December 1st.
 The application requires:

 All applicants must have the equivalent of a US bachelor’s degree, which consists of 16 years of formal education.
 The University of Vermont does not recognize a Higher National Diploma (HND) as equivalent to a US bachelor's degree.
 For more information about applying as an international candidate, please visit the International Student Admissions office website.